google-research/deeplab2/g3doc/setup/installation.md

 # `${PATH_TO_PROTOC}` is the directory where the `protoc` binary locates.
 ${PATH_TO_PROTOC} deeplab2/*.proto --python_out=.

-# Alternatively, if protobuf compiler is globally accessible, you can simply run:
+# Alternatively, if protobuf compiler is installed via `apt-get install`, you
+# can simply run:
 protoc deeplab2/*.proto --python_out=.
 ```